As your business grows, protecting your assets and your company becomes increasingly important. Forming an LLC is one way you can do that.

 LLC’s are an excellent choice for most business owners, and unlike corporate entities (such as S-Corporations or C-Corporations), most states do not require annual or bi-annual reports, and they are simpler to setup and maintain.
 They are also less costly to initially setup, because of their simplicity.

 Furthermore, by forming a specific entity at the state level, it forces the owners to specifically define ownership percentages and powers, which helps reduce the chance of confusion, misunderstanding, and conflict among the owners.
 Second, business entities such as LLC’s can take additional tax exemptions that are unavailable to individuals, such as sole proprietors (health insurance is an example of this).
 Third, a LLC shields the owners from most types of personal liability that could occur while conducting business.
-Forth, a LLC will survive even if the only owner dies.
+Fourth, a LLC will survive even if the only owner dies.
 This helps maintain value for family survivors, employees and the estate of the owner.
 Fifth, a formal structure such as a LLC permits the owner to partner with others at different levels of participation, by carefully controlling ownership levels, providing flexibility in how one partners with others.

 A Limited Liability Company can protect the members or owners from personal liabilities resulting from business activities.
 If the business harms someone or violates some ordinance or statute, it is the LLC and not the owners, who bear responsibility.